Leading from the RootsNature Inspired Leadership Lessons for Today’s World

 Leading from the Roots is the paradigm for leadership in the 21st century.

-Available for Digital Download on June 5.
+Now Available for Digital Download!

 In an era of sound bites, top ten lists and “pointers” on leadership, Dr. Allen has made it her life’s work to understand the “why” behind great leadership practices.
 This perspective gives us the context necessary to understand organizational behavior on a whole new level.
 “Leading from the Roots” is not about the quick fix, it is about making us think holistically about organizations through the lens of the most successful system there has ever been, nature.
 By analyzing the natural world and applying its lessons to the complex landscape of organizations, Dr. Allen has broken the code on why different leadership techniques work and how they come together to create great results.
 A must-read for any enlightened leader.Brian Myres